 \section{Conclusion \& Future Directions}

-We have presented results from adaptive mesh simulations of a single sinusoidally displaced global string for a wide range of string widths defined by the parameter $\lambda$.
-The key purpose has been to obtain a much more robust asymptotic probe of the radiation emission from global or axion strings on cosmological scales, improving the limited dynamic range of previous numerical simulations and comparing directly against dual radiation predictions using the Kalb-Ramond action (i.e.\ in the thin-string limit)\cite{Sakellariadou:1991sd,Battye1993}.
-We have studied massless (Goldstone boson or axion) radiation and massive (Higgs) radiation signals, distinguishing between these using quantitative diagnostic tools and geometries to determine the eigenmode decomposition of these radiation components.
-As analytically predicted, the primary radiation channel for the sinusoidal string configuration is the massless quadrupole eigenmode $\{2 \, 2\, 0\}$, completely dominating energy losses in all other modes ($n>2$), until we approach highly nonlinear configurations with relative amplitudes approaching unity, $\varepsilon \approx 1$.
-Even in this nonlinear regime with a broader spectrum of eigenmodes present, the quadrupole remained the largest contribution, with backreaction rapidly suppressing the relative contribution from higher harmonics.
-The massless radiation rate at a given small amplitude was independent of $\lambda$ for $L \gg \delta$, though finite size effects appeared to cause some suppression around $\lambda \sim 1$ for our configurations ($L=32$).
+We have presented results from the first fully adaptive mesh simulations of global cosmic strings, using the code GRChombo.
+We investigate single sinusoidally displaced string configurations with a wide range of string widths, defined by the parameter $\lambda$.
+The key purpose has been to obtain a robust asymptotic probe of the radiation emission from global or axion strings approaching cosmological scales, improving the limited dynamic range of previous numerical simulations for these configurations and comparing directly against dual radiation predictions using the Kalb-Ramond action (i.e.\ in the thin-string limit) \cite{Sakellariadou:1991sd,Battye1993}.

+We have studied massless (Goldstone boson or axion) radiation signals, using quantitative diagnostic tools to determine the eigenmode decomposition.
+As analytically predicted, the primary radiation channel for the sinusoidal string configuration is found to be the massless quadrupole eigenmode $\{2 \, 2\, 0\}$, completely dominating energy losses in all other modes ($n>2$) until we approach highly nonlinear configurations with relative amplitudes approaching unity, $\varepsilon \approx 1$.
+Even in this nonlinear regime with a broader spectrum of eigenmodes present, the quadrupole remains the largest contribution, with backreaction rapidly suppressing the relative contribution from higher harmonics.
+The massless radiation rate at a given small amplitude is independent of $\lambda$ for $L \gg \delta$, though finite size effects appear to cause some suppression around $\lambda \sim 1$ for our configurations ($L=32$).